 PRTG Manual: Data Storage

-PRTG stores the monitoring configuration, monitoring data, logs, tickets, and reports, as well as support and debug data into different folders on the core server or the system running a Remote Probe.
-Additionally, there is data from PRTG in the program directory (for example, scripts for your custom sensors) and in the Windows registry.
+PRTG stores the monitoring configuration, monitoring data, logs, tickets, and reports, as well as support and debug data into different subfolders in the PRTG data directory on the probe system.
+Additionally, there is data in the PRTG program directory (for example, scripts for your custom sensors) and in the Windows registry.

 %programfiles%\PRTG Network Monitor

 %programfiles(x86)%\PRTG Network Monitor

 These are the default paths.
-If you specified another installation directory, you will find your data there.
+If you specified a different installation directory, you find your data there.

 On Windows Vista (not officially supported), Windows 7, Windows Server 2008 R2, Windows 8, Windows 8.1, Windows Server 2012, Windows 10, Windows Server 2016, or Windows Server 2019:

 %programdata%\Paessler\PRTG Network Monitor

 On Windows XP and Windows Server 2003 (both are not officially supported):

 %ALLUSERSPROFILE%\Application data\Paessler\PRTG Network Monitor

 These are the default paths, depending on your Windows version.
-If you specified a custom path for data storage, please look it up in the PRTG Administration Tool: Open this application and switch to the Core Server tab.
-You will find the path there.
+If you specified a custom path for data storage, you need to look it up in the PRTG Administration Tool on the PRTG Core Server tab.
+You find the path there.

 System settings on 32-bit systems: